 St. James says in his epistle: “Every good gift and every perfection comes from above, from the Father of lights”.
 Now you must know that for people who resign themselves to God and diligently seek to do His will alone, whatever God sends them will be the best.
 As God lives, be sure that it must be the very best, and there could never be any better way.
-Though some other way may seem better to you, yet it would not be so good for you: God wills this way and no other, and so this way is bound to be best for you.
-Sickness or poverty, hunger or thirst—whatever God sends you or does not send you, what He grants you or withholds, that is best for you.
-Even should you lack fervour and inwardness—whatever you have or lack, be minded to honour God in all things, and then whatever He sends you will be for the best.
+Though some other way may seem better to you, yet it would not be so good for you: God wills this way and no other, and so this way is bound to be the best for you.
+Sickness or poverty, hunger or thirst—whatever God sends you or does not send you, what He grants you or withholds, that is the best for you.
+Even should you lack fervour and inwardness—whatever you have or lack, be minded to honour God in all things, and then whatever He sends you will be best.